 SU policy states that all instructors within the certificate programs must assign a minimum amount of outside preparation hours in the form of homework, research, and group projects.
 The minimum amount of outside preparation is noted in each course syllabi.
-Instructors are encouraged to assign additional outside preparation activities / project hours as they see necessary.

-This course is designed to provide understanding of basic properties of real numbers and to use algebraic models to solve verbal problems with linear and quadratic equation, complex numbers, factoring and graphs.
+Instructors are encouraged to assign additional outside preparation activities / project hours as they see necessary models to solve verbal problems with linear and quadratic equation, complex numbers, factoring and graphs.
 Emphasis is placed on manipulation of algebraic equations, problem solving and their correlation to general arithmetic.